 Muscovy Ducks are not surveyed anywhere in their range and little is known about their population status.
 Wetlands International estimates their total population between 100,000 and 1 million individuals, and suggests that they are declining.
 The IUCN Red List of Threatened Species lists this duck as a species of Least Concern, albeit decreasing.
 Muscovy Duck is not on the 2014 State of the Birds Watchlist.
 Conservation of this species requires protection from hunting and conservation of lowland tropical wetlands.
 Drastic declines in Mexico have been attributed to overhunting and clearcutting of bottomland forests.
 In Central America, hunting and egg-hunting appear to be a threat.
 Since this large duck needs a big nest cavity to accommodate its size, problems arise as old-growth forest diminishes and natural cavities are lost.
 Fortunately, Muscovy Ducks will use artificial nest boxes.
 After Ducks Unlimited built more than 4,000 nest boxes for Muscovy Ducks in northern Mexico in the early 1980s, the population grew and expanded into remote parts of the lower Rio Grande Valley of Texas.
 Numbers of wild Muscovy Ducks in the U.S. have slowly increased since 1984.Back to top

 Baldassarre, G. (2014).
-Ducks, geese, and swans of North America.
-4 ed.
-Washington: Wildlife Management Institute.
+Ducks, Geese, and Swans of North America.
+Fourth edition.
+Wildlife Management Institute, Washington, DC, USA.

 International, Wetlands.
 Waterbird population estimates (2013).
 Available from wpe.wetlands.org.